 This exclusive gourmet experience showcases the culture and identity of the Argentine capital.
 The day begins with an hour's introduction to Argentine cuisine during which you will learn about the city's culinary heritage, its influences and development into a new food movement: 'La Nueva Cocina Argentina'.
 Enjoy a tasty lunch with your culinary expert at Il Matarello, a traditional Buenos Aires Parilla, in the vibrant La Boca district.
 Following lunch you will have the chance to experience how Argentina's new food movement is designed and prepared with Dante Liporace, the head chef at Tarquino, as he shows you his new cooking techniques during a demonstration of his signature dish in his kitchen.
 Then, you will explore the wonderful wines of the wine region with expert sommelier Ramiro Rodriguez.
 As you enjoy tastes from Salta to Southern Patagonia, Rodriguez will advise you on the best bottles available.
 This full day gourmet tour ends with a delicious tasting menu at a top city restaurant.
 Choose from Tarquino, El Banqueaneo or Arambu, all of which boast amazing dishes from the exciting Argentine food revolution.

 Enjoy the best tango show in town, set in the exclusive environs of the Faena Hotel.
 The Rojo tango is the smallest and most stylish of tango salons.
-Your evening includes a three course dinner, wine, and transfers to and from the venue.
+Your evening includes soft drinks and alcoholic drinks such as wine and champagne, and transfers to and from the venue.

 Private transfer to Buenos Aires International Airport